MindCS2018/Calendar-Analytics/README.md

 ####Dashboard

-After login, the user is directed to the dashboard page where they can choose the calendars they want to look at, along with the chart type and date range.
+After login, the user is directed to the dashboard page where they can choose the calendars to analyze, along with the chart type and date range.
+Clicking any of these buttons sends an AJAX request to the server, which then queries the database and returns the data structure to render the chart.

 ![alt text](static/imgs/chord.png)

-####Analyze Collaboration
+####Team View

 ![alt text](static/imgs/chord-2.png)

-####Analyze Individual's Time
+####Individual View

 ![alt text](static/imgs/doughnut.png)